 Do I need a ticket?

-Tickets are required for this event for your guests.
-The number of tickets will depend on the number of graduates participating in the ceremony.
+Tickets are not required for this event for your guests.

 How do I request special accommodations?

 The Comerica Theater is an ADA compliant facility, and interpreters will be available for the hearing-impaired.
 Specific information about how to request accommodation will be available in early 2017.

 Students who participate in the ceremony MUST wear the official royal blue cap, gown and 2017 tassel.
 Appropriate attire should be worn under the cap and gown.
 Please note: cap, gown and tassels will NOT be available at the Comerica Theater.
 In order to participate in the ceremony, students must pick up their attire at RSC Tempe.